Asia is one of the most diverse continents, not only culturally, but also economically.

 Bhutan is astonishingly beautiful and offers a unique culture, for sure.
 But, it’s definitely one of your worst options if you plan to invest in real estate in Asia.

 India draws more attention than the two other countries listed above, and some believe it will become a great competitor to China.

-Even if India is a great place to visit, it’s not your place to go if you want to buy investment property or a second home, as a foreigner.
+Even if India is a great place to visit, it’s not your place to go if you want to buy an investment property or a second home, as a foreigner.

 As explained by the Ministry of External Affairs, you cannot even buy property as a non-permanent resident.
 Your only option is to lease property with a maximum leasehold period of 5 years.

 On top of that, if you plan to buy property as a permanent resident, you need a residence permit and stay in India for at least 182 days a year.
-If not, you need an approval from the Reserve Bank of India to purchase property.
+If not, you need approval from the Reserve Bank of India to purchase the property.

 That’s significantly worse compared to other developing countries, like Vietnam.

 Invest in other Asian countries, instead of India

 If you look for overseas property, there are plenty of better options than in India.

 Some examples are Vietnam, Thailand, Cambodia, and the Philippines.